 - Long Island Solar Farm was completed in 2011 by developer BP Solar.
 This photovoltaic project has the capacity to generate 32 MW of electricity -- enough to power over 5,000 New York homes.

-- Another utility-scale project, Clarkstown Solar, is currently under construction in New York and is scheduled to come online in 2014.
-Developed by OnForce Solar, this 2.3 MW photovoltaic project will generate enough electricity to power 400 homes.
+- Another utility-scale project, Riverhead Solar, is currently under construction in New York and is scheduled to come online in 2015.
+Developed by Borrego Solar, this 9.1 MW photovoltaic project will generate enough electricity to power 1,500 homes.

 - At 5 MW, Eastern Long Island Solar Project is among the largest solar installations in New York.
 Completed in 2012 by EDF Renewables, this photovoltaic project has enough electric capacity to power more than 800 homes.

 See our solar installations maps.

 Solar Companies in New York

 There are currently more than 488 solar companies at work throughout the value chain in New York.
 These companies provide a wide variety of solar products and services ranging from solar system installations to the manufacturing of components used in photovoltaic panels.
 These companies can be broken down across the following categories: 76 manufacturers, 25 manufacturing facilities, 177 contractor/installers, 38 project developers, 27 distributors and 170 engaged in other solar activities including financing, engineering and legal support.

 Don't see your company listed?
 Complete our National Solar Database Survey!

 New York State Energy Research & Development Authority - Find a wide variety of information on state government energy programs, research, policy, projects, energy-saving strategies and energy-related statistics